bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 7.4 Named Subroutines pp 112
+Ch 8 More about Methods pp 115